Tom Brown's School Days (July 19, 1940)

 Beating the Bully, or the Coward and the Brave

-As I write this in 2017 bullying is a hot topic . . .
+As I write this bullying is a hot topic . . .
 I read stories of children committing suicide after being bullied in school and on social media pages . . . college kids call it 'hazing' - and that makes it all right, because it is a long tradition.
 I would have thought that the appearance of bullies didn’t happen until our time, but I think it must have been around since Cain and Abel.
 This school story takes place in the 1830’s at the British school for boys where the game of Rugby was invented.

 The headmaster in this story, Doctor Thomas Arnold, played by Sir Cedric Hardwicke, was the real headmaster of Rugby School from 1828 until 1842, when he died at the age of 46 from a heart attack.
 During those years, the author of this story, Thomas Hughes, was a student at the Rugby School, and much of the story is based on his real experiences.

 Cedric Hardwicke is Dr. Arnold, the man who changed British education as it had been for centuries, and the young lad who is at the center of this adventure is Tom Brown, the son of one of the school trustees, and is played by Jimmy Lydon.